gexpander/gex-docs/UNIT_ADC.md

 The ADC unit supports instantaneous readout, exponential averaging and isochronous sampling of up to 16 channels (+ two channels dedicated to a bandgap reference and the internal temperature sensor).
-The voltage reference may be used to compensate for supply voltage variations and achieve higher accuracy.
+The voltage reference may be used to compensate for supply voltage variations and thus achieve higher accuracy.

-The ADC unit has been tested to work up to 75 kSps with 1 channel on the 48 MHz STM32F072, higher frequencies made the system unstable.
+The ADC unit has been tested to work at up to 75 kSps with 1 channel on the 48 MHz STM32F072, higher frequencies made the system unstable.
 This should be possible to fix in a later firmware update.
 When sampling multiple channels, the maximal frequency drops as more data needs to be sent through the communication port.

-This unit works in a similar fashion to the frequency capture unit, having multiple mutually exclusive opmodes.

-All modes use periodic sampling; the frequency can be pre-comnfigured or set using a command.
+This unit has several opmodes.
+All opmodes use periodic sampling; the frequency can be pre-comnfigured or set using a command.

-- direct measurement
+- *direct measurement*
   - immediate read-out of the latest captured sample
   - averaging available for lower frequencies, f < 20 kHz
-- isochronous sampling
+- *isochronous sampling*
   - a unlimited stream of samples (use e.g. for visualisation)
   - block capture of a fixed length
-  - level-trigger started capture with pre-trigger capture (like oscilloscope)
+  - level-triggered capture with a pre-trigger buffer (similar to an oscilloscope)

 Please note that the opmodes are mutually exclusive, e.g. it's not possible to read a averaged sample while streaming - the command will return a BUSY error.

-When a stream / block / trigger capture finishes, the unit returns to periodic sampling and direct read-out is available.
-This is also available when armed for trigger; trigger is implemented by checking the value of those direct samples.
+When a stream / block / trigger capture finishes, the unit returns to a periodic sampling mode and a direct read-out is available.
+This is also available when armed for a trigger;
+triggering is implemented by checking the value of those direct samples.

 Channels must be configured in the unit settings, this is to claim the pins.
-They can be enabled/disabled using a command later.
+They can be enabled/disabled through a command later.

 ## Commands